-Three casting methods.
+Three fundamental methods.
 One foundry.
 Aluminium, copper-base and iron alloys — cast to your specification from our Glendene, Auckland facility.

 Every job is different.
 Size, complexity, quantity, surface finish and budget all drive which process we use.
 We’ll always recommend the right method for your job — not whichever suits us that day.